isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/insert-link-footnotes.md

 A footnote consists of two parts:

-* The footnote call or reference that appears in the text.
+* The footnote call or reference that appears in the main content.

 * The footnote text contains further details and appears at the bottom of the page.